Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 UESD Engagement with Stakeholders

-The University with its three years in office, has had a good working relationship with its stakeholders in the communities.
-The Vice-Chancellor and his team have worked closely with the chiefs and other opinion leaders as well as the churches, farmer groups, radio stations, CSOs, and NGOs.
-The university taps their expertise by inviting them to seminars and workshops to serve as resource persons.
-In the Municipalities, public, private grammar, and technical schools, the University presented the gown to the people where the Vice-Chancellor, accompanied by some Deans and Heads of units visited some Senior Schools in the Municipality to explain the vision and mission of the University to them.
+The Vice-Chancellor, Prof. Nyarko-Sampson and his team have worked closely with chiefs and other opinion leaders as well as churches, farmer groups, radio stations, CSOs and, NGOs.
+The University taps their expertise by inviting them to seminars and workshops to serve as resource persons.
+The Vice-Chancellor, accompanied by some Deans and Heads of Departments/Units and visited some Senior Schools in the Municipality to explain the programme of the University to them.
 Other staff members also participated in Education Fairs organised by schools in and around Somanya enclave.

-UESD has made its presence felt in the communities surrounding the university through its Community-Based Learning (CoBEL) programme, where level 200 students embark on community engagement, to live with the people and profile the history and activities of communities for five weeks.
+UESD has made its presence felt in the communities surrounding the University through its Community-Based Experiential Learning (CoBEL) programme, where students at Level 200 embark on community engagement to live with the people and profile the communities for five (5) weeks.

 Despite the challenges associated with a young university like ours, UESD is on its way to achieving its objectives.
 This is because, in our three-year-old journey, we have gained accreditation to run twenty (20) academic programmes, a significant increase in the initial number of eleven (11).
 See list of programmes below: